wzulfikar/lifelog/learning_process/react_js.md

 -

 - React's Design
- - Re-render the whole app on
+ - Re-render the whole app on every update

 Example: